zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 This left the obvious question: What was going on with still creating a shader?!

 It turns out this particular pipeline was being created without a fragment shader, and that shader was being generated during the fast-link process.
-Incredible coverage testing.
+Incredible coverage testing from an incredible game.

 Fixing this proved trickier, and it still remains tricky.
 An unsolved problem.